LecJackS/jumpcutter/README.md

-# jumpcutter - Automatically pop silences from videos
+# jumpcutter - Automatically remove or speed up silences from videos

 Add this to `~/.bashrc` to run the script in any directory as `jcc some-video.mp4 some-other-video.mkv`